sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 3. Enforce a structured format for event data with pre-defined schema.
 4. Have the ability to stream at the max of 10K events per second to external clients
 5. Ensure events are unmutable across SONiC releases, but can be deprecated
-6. Meet the reliability of 99.5% - event generted to end client
+6. Meet the reliability of 99.5% - event generated to end client
 7. Rate of event reporting can be in par with rate of syslog reporting.